 The University has the right to adjudicate violations of sexual assaults, dating and domestic violence, and stalking that occur in Greek houses.
-Survivors of interpersonal violence in Greek (fraternity or sorority) housing should follow the general procedures listed above, and contact the Office of Judicial Affairs, if they believe the perpetrator may have been a University student and if they would like the incident to be investigated by the University.
+Survivors of interpersonal violence in Greek (fraternity or sorority) housing should follow the general procedures listed above, and contact the Office of Title IX Compliance, if they believe the perpetrator may have been a University student and if they would like the incident to be investigated and adjudicated by the University.